preetee-gangoosirdar/typescript-advanced-handons-exercises/generics/exercise2/instructions.md

 **Instructions:**

-## Exercise Description: Build an organization management system that demonstrates the power of generic constraints by managing different types of employees with varying roles and attributes.
+## Exercise Description:
+Build an organization management system that demonstrates the power of generic constraints by managing different types of employees with varying roles and attributes.

-**Learning Objectives:**
+### Learning Objectives:

-### 1.Understand generic constraints with class inheritance
+1. Understand generic constraints with class inheritance
-### 2.Practice type-safe operations with generics
+2. Practice type-safe operations with generics
-### 3.Implement role-specific functionality while maintaining code reusability
+3. Implement role-specific functionality while maintaining code reusability

 ### Base Structure: